 The length of the LH surge also varies by individual, so while one person with a longer surge may be able to test once a day at inconsistent times and get a positive LH, if you have a shorter surge you may benefit from testing at the same times twice a day!
 You may also need a longer urine hold before you test (at least two hours, but maybe up to four) if your LH levels are particularly low.

-If you try changing up your testing routine and you still aren’t getting positive tests, you may just be one of the approximately 10% of women who have LH levels too low to get a positive.
+If you try changing up your testing routine and you still aren’t getting positive tests, you may be wondering, "Why is my ovulation test negative?"
+You may just be one of the approximately 10% of women who have LH levels too low to get a positive.
 You may still be ovulating, but now it becomes key to not only confirm ovulation, but also determine successful ovulation.

 So, we’ve determined it’s definitely possible to be ovulating without ever getting a positive LH test, although it’s relatively unlikely.
 But if you’re never getting a positive — and even if you are — what next?
 LH tests predict ovulation, but what they don’t do is confirm it or tell you anything about the quality and success of ovulation.